CollinHeist/TitleCardMaker/docs/getting_started/connections/sonarr.md

 Although Sonarr can only serve as an
-[Episode Data Source](../../user_guide/settings.md#episode-data-source), it is typically much faster than the other alternatives (Emby, Jellyfin, Plex) and is _generally_ the recommended option for most users.
+[Episode Data Source](../../user_guide/settings.md#episode-data-source), it is typically much faster than the other alternatives (especially Emby, Jellyfin, or Plex) and is generally the recommended option for most users.

 ## Connecting